 As well as regular physiotherapy, hand therapy and occupational therapy sessions, Catrin has weekly home visits from district nurses and has to travel to Whiston hospital for check-ups very 6 weeks (reduced from weekly trips during her first year back at home).
 Catrin continues to need support at home and when out and about, as she still has some issues with mobility and hand function.
 “I have a carer – I call her my PA – who’s more like my companion,” says Catrin, “so if I want to go shopping she’ll come with me, instead of my physiotherapist.
 She also helps me with getting ready in the morning, as there are still some things I can’t do on my own.”

-Just before Catrin was discharged from Whiston hospital, her solicitor instructed Sharon Parry to provide her with case management support and Sharon has worked with Catrin and her family ever since.
+Just before Catrin was discharged from Whiston hospital, her solicitor instructed a JSP case manager to provide her with case management support, who has worked with Catrin and her family ever since.

-“When this all started”, says Catrin, “I didn’t have a clue what case management was but Sharon’s been brilliant!
+“When this all started”, says Catrin, “I didn’t have a clue what case management was but my case manager has been brilliant!
 She was there anytime mum or I had queries or needed extra help.
-She helped to source my hand therapist, occupational therapist and carer – if I hadn’t had their input I wouldn’t be where I am today – and we wouldn’t have been able to find them without Sharon.
+She helped to source my hand therapist, occupational therapist and carer – if I hadn’t had their input I wouldn’t be where I am today – and we wouldn’t have been able to find them without her.
 She’s co-ordinated so many things for us – all the stuff that my mum would have had to deal with herself, like paperwork and benefits.
 It’s taken a big weight off my parents.”

 Catrin now has blurred central vision in both eyes, which means she’ll never be able to drive again.
-Sharon set up a taxi account for her, which gets paid monthly through her claim.
-“All I need to do is give them a ring when I need a taxi,” says Catrin, “and Sharon keeps on top of it.
+Her case manager set up a taxi account for her, which gets paid monthly through her claim.
+“All I need to do is give them a ring when I need a taxi,” says Catrin, “and my case manager keeps on top of it.
 It means that if I want to go somewhere on my own, I can be seen into the taxi from my house and then my friends can meet me at the other end.
 I’m not restricted and my parents don’t have to give me lifts everywhere.
 It’s been so useful and absolutely key to my independence – being able to do things that I used to be able to do.”

 Catrin is keen to get involved with charities working with people who have suffered severe burns.
 “I found there’s not a lot of information out there for burns victims about what a severe burn can do to you,” says Catrin, “things like critical care neuropathy and my hands being like this.
 You’ve got representatives like Katie Piper and Simon Weston but the majority of their burns were to their face and their injuries didn’t really affect their ability to walk or use their hands.
 I’d like to go into speaking publicly about what’s happened to me.”